 The data required for this objective was in three broad areas, namely (1) the types of structures/frameworks that exist within the different institutions; (2) how different structures/frameworks enable adaptation practices and (3) how different structures/frameworks hinder adaptation practices.
 For the types of structures/frameworks that exist within the different institutions, the focus was on understanding the different types of structures that exist in institutions.
 This information is found in literature and was collected through a desk review, officials of local institutions were also interviewed and they were able to provide information on structures that exist in their institutions.
 For how different structures enable adaptation practices, the interest was on plotting the extent to which structures promote adaptation practices.
-In order to gain data institutional effectiveness questionnaire was administered to officials of local

-Institutions.
-For insight into ways that different structures hinder adaptation practices the focus was on plotting the extent different structures have a negative effect on adaptation practices.
+In order to gain data institutional effectiveness questionnaire was administered to officials of local Institutions.
+For insight into ways that different structures hinder adaptation practices.
 To attain data for this, officials of local Institutions were interviewed using an institutional effectiveness questionnaire.